hamed-ab4/CSA_TOPDB/README.md

 This approach allows for flexible experimentation, enabling you to adapt the network structure and loss functions to suit your research requirements.

-# Dataset Information
+## Datasets Used
 This project uses multiple publicly available datasets commonly used for person re-identification tasks.
-Below is a list of the datasets and their access information:
+Below is a list of the datasets and their access information

-## Datasets Used

 ### Market1501 and DukeMTMC
 These datasets can be downloaded from Kaggle.